Andrew Belleson '09

-“It’s a dream come true,” says Andrew Belleson '09, about his job as the newest voice echoing throughout Wrigley Field.
-His first official in-game announcements were heard at a April 1, 2011 game against the Pittsburgh Pirates.
+“It’s a dream come true,” says Andrew, about his job as the public address announcer at Wrigley Field.
+His first official in-game announcements were heard at an April 1, 2011 game against the Pittsburgh Pirates.

-A native of Arlington Heights, Ill., (and a lifelong Cubs fan), Belleson graduated Concordia University Chicago with a bachelor of science in business management.
-After graduation, Belleson owned his own hotdog stand in Naperville, Ill., until a once-in-a-lifetime opportunity became available.
+A lifelong Cubs fan, Andrew graduated Concordia University Chicago with a bachelor of science in business management.
+After graduation, Andrew owned his own hotdog stand in Naperville, Illinois, until a once-in-a-lifetime opportunity became available.

-Through a CareerBuilder posting and based on his sister’s urging, Belleson applied for the position of the Chicago Cubs public announcer position.
-He was one of 3,000 applicants from 48 states who sought the position in February 2011.
+Through a CareerBuilder posting and based on his sister’s urging, Andrew applied for the position of the Chicago Cubs public address announcer.
+He was one of 3,000 applicants from 48 states who sought the position.

-Belleson was selected as one of the top 25 finalists for the position and was called in to do a live audition.
-He says he didn’t expect to make it, and considered himself lucky to just be a finalist.
+Andrew was selected as one of the top 25 finalists for the PA announcer position and was called in to do a live audition.
+He says he didn’t expect to make it and considered himself lucky just to be a finalist.
 Luck was on his side, as the pool was reduced to four finalists.
-Ultimately, Belleson was offered the position as the Cubs Public Address (PA) announcer.
+Ultimately, Andrew was offered the position as the Cubs public address announcer.